-Golara Haghtalab is a self-starter, multi-disciplinary hybrid with an intense passion for science and art, she integrated both worlds into a creative career and founded Golara, LLC.
-A workshop oriented business that promotes values of He for She and She for He to achieve gender equality.
-Golara’s workshops use arts and creativity to re-discover STEM.
+Golara Haghtalab Founded Golara, LLC.
+A workshop oriented team that promotes values of He for She and She for He to achieve gender equality, team building, journey mapping, personal and social growth.
+Golara’s workshops use arts and creativity to re-discover STEM and re-define Innovation.
 Once STEAM is achieved, these workshops will help individuals to connect their own dots and build their own bridges to problem solve and transition between difficult states.

 “Golara’s mission is to introduce STEAM in a way that brings girls and boys together.
 I believe that there is only one way to close gender gaps and that is to learn how to work together.” – Golara

 Cosmic Nebulae Painting ; July, August & September 2018

 We are talking about some of the ways density affects paint’s behavior, and will be paying special attention to one way in particular- an instability that causes paint to move and create patterns on its own, without any artistic direction!
 This effect also shows up in Supernova Nebulae, during the initial wave of star-material out into space.
 It is the reason for the delicate threads of color that seem to stretch across and around the nebula.